hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 An important thing to consider with arrays in AWK.
 Note how I populate the x[] and y[] arrays in the BEGIN action statement.
 The array’s first subscript is the number 2, not 0 like most languages or 1 in BASIC or Visual Basic.
 That is because AWK uses associative arrays like dictionaries in Python or hash tables in JS or Java.
 A subscript could be essentially any data type (integer, float, string).
 This is a very powerful feature for creating quick databases and even creating your own programming language with AWK plus a whole lot of other useful programs but also is convenient for populating arrays with the NR variable and being able to skip the header.

 We also did all of our number-crunching in a special AWK pattern called END.
 This is where you program after all of your input file has been read into your program.

+If you are used to Java or other C languages, you may be thinking I erroneously omitted some semicolons [;] to terminate some statements.
+In AWK, semicolons [;] are used to divide multiple statements in an action block, NOT to terminate every line, like in Java or C languages.
+Think of AWK’s usage of the semicolon [;] in action block similar to how it is used in ‘for’ loop headers in Java and C [(initialization; loop conditional; update)] Notice in the ‘for loop we do not terminate the update section in the semicolon [;].

 When finished, hit [esc] then [:x!] to save and exit VIM.
 Now we run the program from a file from the command line we just have to use this command.